-We request CDBG funding of \$25,000 in support of our Direct Hunger Relief program.
-Oak Parkers comprise 12.9% of the unique individuals we serve.
-Of course, each time clients visit our Food Pantry, we accrue costs to serve them.
-Oak Parkers visit our pantry more frequently than residents of other zip codes, and thus represent 17.5% of all household visits.
-Our funding request for personnel (3.2%) and operating costs (1.2%) are both well below those thresholds at 1.6% of total costs.
-While the cost of our programming specifically for Oak Parkers is significantly higher, we recognize that the CDBG funding pool is limited and have targeted our request in line with this understanding.
+Oak Parkers comprise 13% of the unique individuals we serve.
+Of course, each time clients visit our food pantry, we accrue costs to serve them.
+Oak Parkers visit our pantry more frequently than residents of other zip codes, and thus represent 18% of all household visits.
+Our funding request for personnel (3.1%) and operating costs (1.1%) are both well below those thresholds at 1.0% of total costs.

 Personnel Costs

-CDBG funds are requested for 3.2% of total personnel costs associated with the Hunger Relief Program.
-Salary allocations for all staff associated with the program were determined based on FY2018 timesheets for relevant personnel which reflect proportional time spent in each program area.
+CDBG funds are requested for 3.1% of total personnel costs associated with the Hunger Relief Program.
+Salary allocations for all staff associated with the program were determined based on FY2019 timesheets for relevant personnel which reflect proportional time spent in each program area.
 Although nine staff members and two AmeriCorps are involved in staffing the Direct Hunger Relief Program, we request CDBG support for only three of them:

-Volunteer & Pantry Manager: manages all operational activities for Direct Hunger Relief Program including inventory, food transportation, client relations, food safety, and volunteer recruitment/training/supervision.
+- Volunteer & Pantry Manager: manages all operational activities for Direct Hunger Relief Program including inventory, food transportation, client relations, food safety, and volunteer recruitment/training/supervision.
 (1.0 FTE for this program).

+- o Salary: \$47,000

+- o CDBG request: \$4,000

+- o % of salary charged to CDBG: 8.5%

-Program Manager: manages special programs within Direct Hunger Relief including Home Delivery, Nutrition Education, Social Services, Cooking Classes.
+- Program Manager: manages special programs within Direct Hunger Relief including Home Delivery, Nutrition Education, Social Services, Cooking Classes.
 (1.0 FTE for this program)

+- o Salary: \$58,000

+- o CDBG request: \$3,500

+- o % of salary charged to CDBG: 6.0%

-Nutrition Education Coordinator and Dietitian: Supervises our Nutrition Education program including dietetic interns and Distribution Healthy Sampling. (.5 FTE each for this program)
+- Nutrition Education Coordinator and Dietitian: Supervises our Nutrition Education program including dietetic interns and Distribution Healthy Sampling. (.5 FTE for this program)

-o Salary: \$34.15 per hour 75 hours per month 11 months (\$28,174)
+- o Salary: \$33,760

+- o CDBG request: \$2,500

+- o % of salary charged to CDBG: 7.4%